ggrig/SC-redirection-windows/README.md

 ## Smart Cards

 The following is supported:
-- identifying if a Smar Card is attached to the computer
+- identifying if a Smart Card is attached to the computer
 - obtaining and showing certificates stored on a Smart Card

 Ideally, the project would utilize the smart-cards for crypto operations as well.
 However, the only smart card available during the development was the developer's national ID.
 That particular smart card was supported by a custom Crypto Service Provider whose documentation was not accessible.